json-api/json-api/implementations/index.md

 * [Hypermedia.JsonApi.Client](https://github.com/cosullivan/Hypermedia/) is a set of extension methods to the HttpClient which allow for reading and writing of JSON API documents.

+### <a href="#client-libraries-python" id="client-libraries-python" class="headerlink"></a> Python

+* [jsonapi-requests](https://github.com/socialwifi/jsonapi-requests/) Simple and fun high-level JSONAPI client for Python.
+Contains ORM which makes consuming the API even easier, in a DRY manner.
+It has a low-level API similiar to requests as well, which gives you all the flexibility that you may need.

 ## <a href="#server-libraries" id="server-libraries" class="headerlink"></a> Server libraries

 ### <a href="#server-libraries-php" id="server-libraries-php" class="headerlink"></a> PHP